How to Get Married at the Capitol in Madison, Wisconsin in 2026

 Just because your wedding is at the Capitol doesn’t mean you can’t have all the bells and whistles of a typical wedding day.

 Flowers are a beautiful addition to elopement days.
 Some florists will work with last minute clients if you just need a bouquet and boutonniere, but be sure to call ahead and tell them your date and vision.
-Being less picky about the flowers you have will be helpful and allow your florist to create beautiful designs.
+Being less picky about the flowers you desire will be helpful and allow your florist to create beautiful designs.

 My favorite florists for Madison Capitol elopements are Hy-Vee, Daffodil Parker, and Sunborn Gardens.